mzuther/MoccaFaux/README.md

 # MoccaFaux

-*Adapt power management to changes in the environment.*
+_Adapt power management to changes in the environment._

 ![Screenshot](./resources/cover-photo-hapishane.png)

 **MoccaFaux** can be used to prevent the activation of screen savers and power-saving modes when certain conditions are met.
 It was inspired by **[caffeine]**, but is much more flexible.

-In fact, **MoccaFaux** is a scheduler that executes commands (called *watches*), looks at their exit codes and then decides whether to execute another set of commands (called *tasks*):
+In fact, **MoccaFaux** is a scheduler that executes commands (called _watches_), looks at their exit codes and then decides whether to execute another set of commands (called _tasks_):

-1. execute all *watches* and record their exit codes
+1. execute all _watches_ and record their exit codes

-1. assign exit code of each *watch* to one or more *tasks* (such as `:let-there-be-light` or `:i-cant-get-no-sleep`)
+1. assign exit code of each _watch_ to one or more _tasks_ (such as `:let-there-be-light` or `:i-cant-get-no-sleep`)

-1. update state of each *task*:
+1. update state of each _task_:

-   * `:active` if *any* of the assigned *watches* returned a *non-zero* exit code
+   - `:active` if _any_ of the assigned _watches_ returned a _non-zero_ exit code

-   * `:idle` in any other case
+   - `:idle` in any other case

-1. in case the state of a *task* differs from its previous state, execute a command depending on its new state
+1. in case the state of a _task_ differs from its previous state, execute a command depending on its new state

 1. wait, rinse and repeat the above

-On exit, **MoccaFaux** *tries* to execute the `:idle` command for every task.
+On exit, **MoccaFaux** _tries_ to execute the `:idle` command for every task.
 This usually works, but as it happens in a critical phase during shutdown, you should not rely on this behaviour.

-All *watches*, *tasks* and commands as well as their number can be defined by the user.
+All _watches_, _tasks_ and commands as well as their number can be defined by the user.

 This makes **MoccaFaux** very flexible and it could probably be used for other tasks as well, such as compiling an application when the files in a directory change.
-In practice, you might be better off using dedicated software and APIs like **[Gulp.watch]** and **[inotify]**.
+In practice, however, you might be better off using dedicated software and APIs such as **[Gulp.watch]** and **[inotify]**.

-*Please note that the scheduler's timing may drift and repetitions will be dropped when the computer is suspended or under extremely high load – so please do not use **MoccaFaux** when your main concerns are high reliability or repeatability.*
+_Please note that the scheduler's timing may drift and repetitions will be dropped when the computer is suspended or under extremely high load – so please do not use **MoccaFaux** when your main concerns are high reliability or repeatability._

 ## The name

 As this application was conceived as a substitue for **[caffeine]**, I originally called it **Muckefuck** (pronounced [ˈmʊkəfʊk]).
 This is a colloquial German term for [coffee substitute].

 On second thought, English speakers might reason that this name contains a certain "bad" word (it doesn't).
 I liked the name, though, so I changed it to **Mocca faux**, which some believe to be the French origin of **Muckefuck**.

 ## Installation

 You need an installation of Java.
-I currently use SE 11, but any version from SE 8 probably works just fine.
+I currently use SE 14, but any version from SE 8 probably works just fine.

 If `git` and `lein` are installed on your system, run this: